Gibraltar Botanic Gardens

 “At Kusuma Trust, we recognise the importance of green spaces for our wellbeing and we encourage children to love and understand nature and its importance.
 That’s why we wanted to help make sure more local people can experience this.”

-- Our grant of £180,000 will fund a new education zone complete with a pond, wormery, bee hotel and growing areas.
+- Our grant of £185,847 funded a new education zone complete with a pond, wormery, bee hotel and growing areas.

-- Twice more visitors of all ages will be able to access the programs offered by Gibraltar botanic gardens programme
+- Twice more visitors of all ages are now able to access the programmes offered at Gibraltar Botanic Gardens.

 Photo: A visit to the proposed site of the Biodome by staff and Kusuma’s Executive Trustee, Dr Soma Pujari

-- A high-tech ‘biodome’ and hydroponic growing system
+- A high-tech ‘biodome’ with plans for a hydroponic growing system

 - Teaching facilities including a raised pond, wormery, bee hotel, growing areas, sensory garden, children’s reference library and a media hub